 At the last trumpet the victorious saints will be caught away in clouds to meet the Lord in the air in preparation for His entry into the earth in avenging fire.
 We shall return with Him and the nations of the saved will come to us to be judged, delivered, and taught.

 Fear not, for I am with you; I will bring your descendants from the east, and gather you from the west;

 I will say to the north, ‘Give them up!’
 And to the south, ‘Do not keep them back!’
 Bring My sons from afar, and My daughters from the ends of the earth—

 Everyone who is called by My name, Whom I have created for My glory; I have formed him, yes, I have made him.”
 (Isaiah 43:5-7)

 Speaking of the time when God will bring His whole Church into unity and maturity (and each believing saint into victory now), Isaiah proclaims:

-Sing, O ye heavens; for the Lord hath done it: shout, ye lower parts of the earth: break forth into singing, ye mountains, O forest, and every tree therein: for the Lord hath redeemed Jacob, and glorified himself in Israel.
+Sing, O heavens, for the LORD has done it!
+Shout, you lower parts of the earth; Break forth into singing, you mountains, O forest, and every tree in it!
+For the LORD has redeemed Jacob, and glorified Himself in Israel.
 (Isaiah 44:23)